-- Use or possession of tobacco product - Use or possession of alcoholic beverage - Use or possession of any illicit drugs, including look-alikes or paraphernalia - Commission of a criminal act, excluding minor traffic violations.
+- Use or possession of tobacco product - Use or possession of alcoholic beverage - Use or possession of any illicit drugs, including look-alikes or paraphernalia.
+This includes Vaping devices. - Commission of a criminal act, excluding minor traffic violations.

 The student will receive consequences according to Section 1 of this policy as follows.
 For the second and subsequent offense, a student will receive consequences according to Section 2 of this policy.